 1. Wander the Streets of the Medina

 Within the walls of the Medina of Rabat, you can find narrow streets, beautiful buildings, lively markets, and some of the best restaurants in the city.
-While there are some great things to do outside of the medina, the city’s real magic is inside its walls and most of the best things to do in Rabat are here.
+While there are some great things to do outside of the medina, the city’s real magic is inside its walls.
+Most of the best things to do in Rabat are here.

 2. Visit the Mausoleum of Mohammed V

 Mohammed V was the first king of Morocco after it declared its independence from France, and he is widely considered to be Morocco’s most revered hero.
 His name springs up everywhere in Morocco, much like Washington in the United States.

 3. Check Out the Oudayas Kasbah

 The Oudayas Kasbah is a fortified area of the city that was historically used as a bastion against invaders.
 Its use and significance changed over time, and it has also been destroyed and rebuilt on several occasions.
-Nowadays, the Oudayas Kasbah is one of the most popular tourist sites in the city, with a museum, some beautiful structures, gardens, and a café.
+Nowadays, the Kasbah of the Udayas is one of the most popular tourist sites in the city, with a museum, some beautiful structures, gardens, and a café.

 4. Head to the Hassan Tower

 Despite what many people think, the Hassan Tower does not get its name from King Hassan II, who was the son and successor to the legendary King Mohammed V. Hassan II is legendary throughout the country, and the Hassan Tower is one of the most imposing, beautiful structures in all of Rabat.
 It would make sense to link the two together!

-Still, visiting the Hassan Tower and admiring its ornate beauty is one of the best things to do in Rabat, and the tower itself is located very close to the Mausoleum of King Mohammed V, which is also on this list.
+Still, visiting the Hassan Tower and admiring its ornate beauty is one of the best things to do in Rabat.
+The tower itself is located very close to the burial site of King Mohammed V, which is also on this list.

 5. Spend a Day Across the River in Salé

-If you are looking for a taste of the regular Moroccan day-to-day life, Salé is a great place to see it.
+If you are looking for a taste of regular Moroccan day-to-day life, Salé is one of the best places to see it.
 While Rabat is one of the most authentic major cities in Morocco, escaping from the ritz of the capital offers an even clearer view into Moroccan life.

 6. Pay a Visit to the Archaeological Museum of Rabat

 Morocco has an incredibly rich history.
-The Archaeological Museum in Rabat pays homage to the many historical influences that have helped modern Morocco to take shape over time, specifically in the earliest days that the lands were occupied.
+The Archaeological Museum in Rabat pays homage to the many historical influences that have helped modern Morocco to take shape over time.
+They put particular emphasis on the earliest days that the lands were occupied.
 Archaeologists have found some really incredible things buried in the earth below Morocco, and visiting this museum is absolutely one of the best things to do in Rabat.

 How to Get to Rabat

-Rabat has its own international airport – Rabat-Sale International Airport (RBA) – and there are a handful of decent flight options from Europe into it.
+Rabat has its own international airport – Rabat-Sale International Airport (RBA) – and there are a handful of direct flights from Europe into it.
 However, I think 9 times out 10, your better option is going to be Casablanca’s Mohamed V International Airport (CMN).
 Casablanca has the biggest and busiest airport in all of Morocco, and you will almost always find better flight options into Casablanca than you will into Rabat.